ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 }
 ~~~

-Which would return a result containing a `nextCursor` value which may
+which would return a result containing a `nextCursor` value which may
 be used by the client in a subsequent call to return the next page of
-resources
+resources.

 ~~~
 HTTP/1.1 200 OK